+SECTION RELATIV E

+IMPORT ANCE (%)

-Section Relative importance (%) 1 Work organization and management 5
+1 Work organization and management 5

-- Health and safety legislation, obligations, and documentation - Accident/first-aid/fire emergency procedures and reporting - How to work safely with electricity - The situations when personal protective equipment must be used - The purposes, uses, care, maintenance, and storage of all tools and equipment together with their safety implications - The purposes, uses, care, and storage of materials to include effects of temperature and sunlight - The importance of following manufacturers' instructions, e.g. surface preparation, internal angles, shading, and application - Sustainability measures applying to the use of "green" materials and recycling - The ways in which working practices can minimize wastage and help to manage costs - The principles of workflow and measurement - The significance of planning, accuracy, checking, and attention to detail in all working practices - The value of managing own continuing professional development
+The individual needs to know and understand: Health and safety legislation, obligations and documentation Accident/first-aid/fire emergency procedures and reporting How to work safely with electricity The situations when personal protective equipment must be used The purposes, uses, care, maintenance and storage of all tools and equipment together with their safety implications The purposes, uses, care and storage of materials to include effects of temperature and sunlight The importance of following manufacturer's instructions e.g. surface preparation, internal angles, shading and application Sustainability measures applying to the use of 'green' materials and recycling The ways in which working practices can minimize wastage and help to manage costs The principles of work flow and measurement The significance of planning, accuracy, checking and attention to detail in all working practices The value of managing own continuing professional development

-- Follow health and safety standards, rules and regulations including manufacturers' instructions for use - Identify health and safety hazards on construction sites and undertake risk assessments - Position warning signs and notices for the safety of the general public - Identify and use the appropriate personal protective equipment including safety footwear, ear, and eye protection - Take necessary safety precautions when working at heights, e.g. using scaffolding and ladders - Select, use, clean, maintain, and store all tools and equipment safely - Select, use, and store all materials safely - Plan the work area to maximize efficiency and maintain the discipline of regular tidying - Consistently measure accurately - Work efficiently and check progress and outcomes regularly - Consistently maintain high quality standards and working processes
+The individual shall be able to: Follow health and safety standards, rules and regulations including manufacturer's Identify health and safety hazards on construction sites and undertake risk assessments Position warning signs and notices for the safety of the general public Identify and use the appropriate personal protective equipment including safety footwear, ear and eye protection Take necessary safety precautions when working at heights e.g. using scaffolding and ladders Select, use, clean, maintain and store all tools and equipment safely Select, use and store all materials safely Plan the work area to maximize efficiency and maintain the discipline of regular tidying Consistently measure accurately Work efficiently and check progress and outcomes regularly Consistently maintain high quality standards and working processes

-Section Relative importance (%) 2 Communication and interpersonal skills 10

-- The significance of establishing and maintaining customer confidence technical considerations related to heritage/preservation work - The roles and requirements of architects and related trades - The value of building and maintaining trust/productive working relationships - The importance of swiftly resolving misunderstandings and conflicting demands

-- Interpret customer requirements and manage customer expectations positively - Visualize and translate customer wishes making recommendations which meet/improve their design and budgetary requirements - Provide specialist technical advice and guidance on heritage projects - Present portfolios of previous work to demonstrate range and quality of experience and expertise - Produce cost and time estimates for customers - Recognize the needs of architects and related trades - Introduce architects and related trades to support customer requirements - Work effectively in teams to facilitate efficiency/productivity/quality and cost control

-3 Problem solving, innovation, and creativity

-- The types of problem which can occur within the work process such as poor pasting - Diagnostic approaches to problem solving - Trends and developments in the industry including new materials, Methods, and equipment/technology, e.g. colour mixing

-- Check work regularly to minimize problems at later stages - Challenge incorrect information to prevent problems - Recognize and understand problems swiftly and follow a self-managed process for resolving - Recognize opportunities to contribute ideas to improve products and overall levels of customer satisfaction - Show willingness to try new methods and embrace change
+2 Communication and interpersonal skills 10 The individual needs to know and understand: The significance of establishing and maintaining customer confidence technical considerations related to heritage/preservation work The roles and requirements of architects and related trades The value of building and maintaining trust/productive working relationships The importance of swiftly resolving misunderstandings and conflicting demands The individual shall be able to: Interpret customer requirements and manage customer expectations positively Visualize and translate customer wishes making recommendations which meet/improve their design and budgetary requirements Provide specialist technical advice and guidance on heritage projects Present portfolio of previous work to demonstrate range and quality of experience and expertize Produce a cost and time estimate for customers Recognize the needs of architects and related trades Introduce architects and related trades to support customer requirements Work effectively in a team to facilitate efficiency/productivity/quality and cost control 3 Problem solving, innovation and creativity 5 The individual needs to know and understand: The types of problem which can occur within the work process e.g. poor pasting can cause: dry edges, blistering, delaminating, joint gapping, paste staining, polishing, sheen patches, staining and tearing Diagnostic approaches to problem solving Trends and developments in the industry including new materials, methods and equipment/technology e.g. colour mixing The individual shall be able to: Check work regularly to minimize problems at a later stage Challenge incorrect information to prevent problems Recognize and understand problems swiftly and follow a self-managed process for resolving Recognize opportunities to contribute ideas to improve the product and overall level of customer satisfaction Demonstrate a willingness to try new methods and embrace change

-Section Relative importance (%) 4 Produce and interpret plans/technical drawings 10